-As a parent, if your child is a victim of sexual abuse or other maltreatment, the school counselor or principal will provide information regarding counseling options for you and your child available in your area.
+Parnets, if your child is a victim of sexual abuse or other maltreatment, the school counselor or principal will provide information regarding counseling options for you and your child available in your area.
 The Texas Department of Family and Protective Services (DFPS) also manages early intervention counseling programs.
-[To find out what services may be available in your county, see Texas Department of Family and Protective Services.]
+[To find out what services may be available in your county, see Texas Department of Family and Protective Services, Programs Available in Your County.]